VladimirtheGreatest/VladimirtheGreatest/README.md

-### Hi there, I'm Vladimir - aka [VladPutin] 👋
+### Hi there, I'm Vladimir 👋

 ## I'm a Programmer, Gamer, and Fitness Maniac!!

 - 🔭 My core skills are C# and JavaScript.
 - 🌱 I enjoy working with smart people that have a great sense of humour.
 - 👯 Currently working as a C# Software Engineer for one of the biggest IT companies in the UK.
-- 🥅 2022 Goals: learning Solidity, and Smart Contracts to build production-ready apps based on the blockchain.
+- 🥅 2022 Goals: learning more about WPF and MVVM, CI/CD in azure.
 - ⚡ Currently playing Valorant(Duelist/Controller).
 DPS player in most PVP, PVE games.
 - ⚡ Crypto Enthusiast